JakeMathews/recommendation-engine/README.md

 - Run `./gradlew generateJooq` to generate jooq classes from the database schema
 - Run `./gradlew bootRun` to run the application

+# Testing

+- Run `./gradlew clean test` to run the tests
+    - Note: There only exists one test suite for recommendations, this helped flush out configuration issues, but there was insufficient time to write additional tests.

 # Struggles and Feedback

 - Adding postgres took WAYYY longer than expected.
 Ended up copying flyway/jooq setup from a personal project.
 Not